Ticketfly/play-liquibase/README.md

 You can override name and path to changelog file by setting `liquibase.changelog` configuration parameter.
 Default is `changelog.xml`

 For details on using Liquibase, go to: [www.liquibase.org](http://www.liquibase.org)

+## Copyright and License

+All code is available to you under the MIT license, available at [http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT) and also in the LICENSE file.

+Copyright Ticketfly, Inc., 2015.